dpresto/dpresto.github.io/cv.md

   <p><sans>Senior Experience Designer & Strategist</sans> <br>
   <a href="http://andculture.com" title="Andculture Homepage">Andculture</a> | Oct 2012 - Aug 2015 <br>
   Lead multi-disciplinary teams through the design and implementation of research methods to develop insights and overarching strategies for client challenges.
-This included designing research studies and project plans, working with clients to define audiences and when appropriate provide contacts for research subjects, sourcing additional research subjects as necessary, scheduling all research activities, requesting team member allocation when necessary, procuring all needed materials, executing the research activities, documenting all activities via notes and photographs, synthesizing information through</p>
+This included designing research studies and project plans, working with clients to define audiences and when </p>

   <p><sans>Design Consultant</sans> <br>
   <a href="https://www.crunchbase.com/organization/goodcompany-ventures" title="GoodCompany Ventures Crunchbase page">GoodCompany Ventures</a> | May 2012 - Aug 2012 </p>